LIME-ESA/lime_tbx/CONTRIBUTING.md

 #### **Did you find a bug?**

-* **Do not open up a GitHub issue if the bug is a security vulnerability in Rails**, and instead to refer to our [security policy](https://rubyonrails.org/security).

 * **Ensure the bug was not already reported** by searching on GitLab under [Issues](https://gitlab.npl.co.uk/eco/eo/lime_tbx/-/issues).

 * If you're unable to find an open issue addressing the problem, [open a new one](https://gitlab.npl.co.uk/eco/eo/lime_tbx/-/issues/new).
 Be sure to include a **title and clear description**, as much relevant information as possible (pictures, log files, etc.), and a **step by step** description so anyone can replicate the problem.